Financial Crime Analyst

 Head of Financial Crime

-Kind Consultancy is working with a fast-growing alternative Financial Services firm which is currently seeking a Head of Financial Crime to join them in a permanent, full-time hybrid role based out of their West Midlands offices and paying from £90,000 to £110,000.
+Kind Consultancy is working with a growing FinTech business which is currently seeking a Head of Financial Crime to join them in a full-time, permanent role paying circa £100,000 with a hybrid work model based out of their London offices.

 Leading the Financial Crime team, the Head of Financial Crime will hold overall responsibility for the implementation and execution of the organisation’s Financial Crime framework, including AML, CTF, Sanction Compliance, Fraud Standards, CDD, KYC and ABC, with key activities including:

-• Providing input to policies and suggesting policy enhancements whilst identifying MI reporting requirements for critical Financial Crime metrics to continuously build on the organisation’s Financial Crime defence position within the 1st line
+• Providing input to policies and suggesting policy enhancements, identifying MI reporting requirements for critical Financial Crime metrics to continuously build on the organisation’s Financial Crime defence position within the 1st line

 • Developing and maintaining key risk indicators to support the firm’s Financial Crime risk appetite, working with 2nd line to operationalise the risk appetite monitoring and reporting on compliance.